-Data was collected using a questionnaire for teachers and interview guide for head teachers.
-The questionnare included both closed and open-ended items.
+Data was collected using a questionnaire and interview schedule.
+The questionnaire used included both closed and open-ended items.
 A closed-ended questionnaire is one which the respondent is offered the choice of alternative responses.
 Open-ended questionnaire is not followed by any kind of choice and the answers have to be recorded in full in order to support and check the alternative choice responses given by the respondent.
-Interview guide is a useful tool for collecting data because it provide highly personalized data, high return rate and there are opportunities for probing Koskei & Simiyu, (2015)
+Interview guide was also used in collecting data because it provide highly personalized data, high return rate and there are opportunities for probing Koskei & Simiyu, (2015)